 How does it work when LandTrust verifies your identity?

 At LandTrust, we’re always working on making our community as secure as possible for everyone.
-That’s why, before booking a hunting or fishing trip, or becoming a host, we may ask for a government ID or have you confirm your legal name and add your address.
+That’s why, before booking a trip, or becoming a host, we may ask for a government ID or have you confirm your legal name and add your address.

 This information helps us keep LandTrust secure, fight fraud, and more—and it’s something you’ll only have to do once.